An Atlas of MUSE Observations towards Twelve Massive Lensing Clusters: Construction of MUSE spectroscopic catalogues

-The resulting inspection information is stored in a database, and since each spectrum was reviewed independently by at least 3 users, the results are cross-matched during a consolidation phase, where a consensus is reached in case of disagreement between the users, and the entry is written in the catalog.
+The resulting inspection information is stored in a database, and since each spectrum was reviewed independently by at least three users, the results are cross-matched during a consolidation phase, where a consensus is reached in case of disagreement between the users, and the entry is written in the catalogue.